cyberpropirate/cyberpropirate/README.md

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

-## 🚨 Threat Hunting and Security Operations Projects and Internship Activities
+## 🚨 Threat Hunting/Security Operations/Incident Response Projects and Internship Activities

 - **[Threat Hunting TOR Project (Tor Browser Usage)](https://github.com/cyberpropirate/threat-hunting-scenario)**